SPINS-RG/pearts/README.md

 Now we need to make the debug probe accessible by the user.

-0. Create a new group that will have access to the debug probe (this is not necessary, you can just use any group that you have)
+Create a new group that will have access to the debug probe (this is not necessary, you can just use any group that you already have)

 Create group:
 ```